-Supervisors and managers are key to actioning successful accommodations that remove workplace barriers that can reduce inclusion and hinder good job performance.
-This tool is designed to equip them to confidently handle conversations in which employees disclose a disability and request accommodations.
+Supervisors and managers are key to successful accommodations for removing the workplace barriers that can reduce inclusion and hinder good job performance.
+This tool is designed to help managers talk with employees about a disability and then approach an accommodation discussion.
+This resource addresses: